-If a basic firewall capability within the Operating System exists, it must be configured to only allow IPSec/IKE VPN communications as shown in diagram 5-2.
+If a basic firewall capability within the operating system exists, it must be configured to only allow IPsec/IKE VPN communications.

 3.1.3 Local Key and Certificate Management

 Public key certificates and their corresponding private keys are used to provide user and system authentication before establishing each of the two layers of encryption.
 The operating system must provide a secure storage capability for these credentials, which the user must decrypt using a separate authentication (password or passphrase).
 The decrypted private keys must not be stored on non-volatile memory.